ivost/openvino-playground/security_barrier_camera_cpp/README.md

     -h                         Print a usage message.
     -i "<path1>" "<path2>"     Required for video or image files input.
 Path to video or image files.
     -m "<path>"                Required.
 Path to the Vehicle and License Plate Detection model .xml file.
+    -tag                       Required for HDDL plugin only.
+If not set, the performance on Intel(R) Movidius(TM) X VPUs will not be optimal.
+                               Running each network on a set of Intel(R) Movidius(TM) X VPUs with a specific tag.
+                               You must specify the number of VPUs for each network in the hddl_service.config file.
+                               Refer to the corresponding README file for more information.
+    -nc                        Required for web camera input.
+Maximum number of processed camera inputs (web cameras).
+    -l "<absolute_path>"       Required for CPU custom layers.
+Absolute path to a shared library with the kernels implementation.
+     OR
+    -c "<absolute_path>"       Required for GPU custom kernels.
+Absolute path to an .xml file with the kernels description.

     -m_va "<path>"             Optional.
 Path to the Vehicle Attributes model .xml file.
     -m_lpr "<path>"            Optional.
 Path to the License Plate Recognition model .xml file.
-      -l "<absolute_path>"     Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementation.
-          Or
-      -c "<absolute_path>"     Required for GPU custom kernels.
-Absolute path to an .xml file with the kernels description.
     -d "<device>"              Optional.
 Specify the target device for Vehicle Detection (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_va "<device>"           Optional.
 Specify the target device for Vehicle Attributes (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_lpr "<device>"          Optional.
 Specify the target device for License Plate Recognition (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.